iseliktar/iseliktar.github.io/docs/content-creation.md

 Hero image can be edited when the [team.jpg](../assets/images/team.jpg) image is replaced.
 The design works best with a panoramic image with primary focus in the center as this is seen in the mobile design.

+One image is used throughout all devices - mobile and desktop.
+For mobile the image will start cropping from the sides.

 ### Statistics Metrics

 `donated-sum-number`, `active-minutes-number`, `events-number` are the numbers that are shown in the `Statistics` section of the Home page.